April 28, 2022

 About a half mile off the road was East Cedar Tank, so I reached the junction and began climbing up to what appeared to be a spring-fed cow “tank.”
 The water was crystal clear and emerald green from the algae growing in the metal tank.
-I filtered my water and ended up sitting almost an hour looking out over the valley.
+I filtered my water and ended up sitting for almost an hour looking out over the valley.
 This was a beautiful spot to break from the feet punishing dirt roads.

 Of course, Cedar Ranch Trailhead had about 10 gallons of unopened water, but I kept my spring water.
-I’ll often pour out my water when I leave town and come to the first natural water source.
+When I leave town, I’ll often pour out my water and come to the first natural water source.
 Natural water tastes so much better than bottled water.